 What you see on the right is the final version of a gas engine drop in motor leg system for the standard hobie cassette using a Honda 4 stroke 35cc engine.
-The PA version is built the same way, but utilizing the larger cassette with a non-branded 4 stroke 53cc engine.
-This has the upgraded twist shifter, rubber cable clamps and all of the parts listed below.
+The PA abd Outback version is built the same way, but utilizing the larger cassette.
+This has the upgraded twist shifter, rubber throttle cable guides and all of the parts listed below.
 If you are interested in a complete setup, supplied with or without an engine, please inquire.
 These are all custom made.

 These are the parts needed from the original Kayak Buddy leg kit that you can order to achieve this simple version to propel your kayak.
 Leg kit can be purchased on the order page, click here.

 3. Upper and lower clamps

 5. * Additional - Cast aluminum prop with 10mm collar

 6. * Additional - Original factory drive block off (owner supplied)

 7. * Additional - Smooth stainless steel cross bar 1/2 (6 inch)